Jollywatt/jollywatt.github.io/_posts/2023-01-09-daylight-hours-formula.md

 In this scenario, the boundary between day and night is a great circle whose angle from the north pole is $$ε$$.
-In the figure below, we show the Earth with the north pole always pointing up, so that changing the tilt $$ε$$ changes the relative position of the sun.
+In the figure below, the view of Earth is aligned to the north pole, so that changing the tilt $$ε$$ changes the relative position of the sun.

 <div id="fig1" class="fig"></div>

 Now, let $$φ$$ be the latitude of a reference point on Earth, so that $$φ = 0$$ is on the equator, and $$φ > 0$$ is in the northern hemisphere.
-Looking down on the north pole, we see that the number of daylight hours is determined by the arc length of the circle of latitude which lies outside the shadow of night.
+Looking down on the north pole, we see that the number of daylight hours is determined by the arc length of the circle of latitude which lies outside the shadow of night (indicated in orange).

 <div id="fig2" class="fig"></div>